imbingz/Daily-Planner/Assets/scripts/steps.md

 // set and get data to n from localStorage
       // get the textarea input value and save to localStorage
       // add saveBtn 'click' event -->

+// Save data to the local storage

+// Set data in localStorage